-The 802.11g is a standard for wireless local area networks (WLANs) and an extension to the 802.11 specification.
+The 802.11g is a standard for Wireless Local Area Networks (WLANs) and an extension to the 802.11 specification.
 802.11g was developed by the Institute of Electrical and Electronics Engineers (IEEE) for WLAN as an improvement over its predecessor, 802.11b.
 The 802.11g technology for wireless networks is designed for transmission over short distances.
 The maximum network bandwidth is 54 Mbps in the 2.4 GHz bands.
-Its frequency provides for a favorable signal range, and the availability of the OFDM modulation scheme (orthogonal frequency division multiplexing) supports its capability for higher data speeds than previous 802.11 standards.
+Its frequency provides for a favourable signal range, and the availability of the OFDM modulation scheme (orthogonal frequency division multiplexing) supports its capability for higher data speeds than previous 802.11 standards.
 In contrast, the more recent 802.11n has a data rate of 150 Mbps.
 802.11g offers backward compatibility with 802.11b technology on the same network.

 802.11g WLAN Technology